List of Mobile Suit Gundam 00 characters: A-Laws

 A man with a slightly wrinkled face and a head of grey hair, he is shown to be arrogant and overconfident in his abilities.
-Kati Mannequin recognizes that he is known for search and destroy type operations.
+Kati Mannequin recognizes that he is known for search and destroy operations.
 He commands the attack on the Celestial Being flagship, Ptolemaios II, but his strategy was thwarted by Celestial Being's tactical forecaster, Sumeragi Lee Noriega.
 He and his crew would have been killed by the 00 Gundam, if not for the timely arrival of Mr. Bushido.
-After his defeat and the loss of Trilobite, he is forced to give command to Kati Mannequin.
+After his defeat and the loss of Trilobite, he is forced to give command to Kati.
 When the A-Laws headquarters decide to attack the Katharon base with the automatons, he simply tells Kati that there is no need to feel sympathy for them.
 After Soma is declared KIA, he gives the Ahead Smultron to Louise Halevy.
-During the strategy planning, he prepares a squad to follow his plan, but Kati Mannequin changes part of it.
+During the strategy planning, he prepares a squad to follow his plan, but Kati changes part of it.
 He is among the A-Laws members who lead the Memento Mori operation.
 Lindt is killed after the ship under his command is caught in the explosion of Momento Mori station One.